atomisticML/Structure_Generation/README.md

 the ACE descriptor setup functionalities.
 Otherwise, you must bring your own ACE descriptor file (.yace).

-Add the `/path/to/StructureGeneration/lib` folder to your PYTHONPATH
+Add the `/path/to/Structure_Generation/lib` folder to your PYTHONPATH

-`export PYTHONPATH=$PYTHONPATH:/path/to/StructureGeneration/lib`
+`export PYTHONPATH=$PYTHONPATH:/path/to/Structure_Generation/lib`

+*NOTE fitsnap must also be in your pythonpath*

 ## Parent folder contents